OLLI FAQ

 Can people who aren't members take classes?

-Anyone may register for an OLLI class; however, nonmembers must pay $25 additional fee per class.
+Anyone over the age of 18 may register for an OLLI class; however, nonmembers must pay $25 additional fee per class.
 Up until the week before the class begins, nonmembers may be dropped from the class if space is limited and members wish to enroll.
 OLLI members have first priority registration for classes.

 May I sign up for OLLI online?

-You may also download and print out the registration form (PDF), attach payment and send to us (with check or credit card information).
+You may also download and print out the registration form (PDF), attach payment and mail it to OLLI at Humboldt, or drop it by the OLLI office (with check or credit card information).

-If you are having any trouble with online registration access, email olli@humboldt.edu or call the College of Extended Education & Global Engagement at 707-826-5880.
+If you are having any trouble with online registration access, email olli@humboldt.edu or call OLLI at 707-826-5880.

 What kinds of classes are offered?